Bay mud: Regulatory issues and actions

-In regards to San Francisco, some interesting negative externalities are being experienced due to the dredging of land by the Bay.
-The Millennium Towers, which were completed in 2008, are currently sinking.
+The Millennium Tower, an example of a tall building built on bay mud, was completed in 2008 and subsequently experienced sinking.
 This has had a negative impact on the residents of this building.
-In response to this subsidence, San Francisco's city attorney has decided to file a lawsuit against the developer, because the developer failed to inform the residents of the accelerated speed that the building was sinking at.
-If this lawsuit results in success for San Francisco this could lead to policy changes being made in the future surrounding transparency between developers and potential buyers of the developed land.
+In response to this subsidence, San Francisco's city attorney filed a lawsuit against the developer, because the developer failed to inform the residents of the accelerated speed that the building was sinking at.

 Sea level rise

 Sea level rise will have a huge impact on the ecosystems surrounding and within bays all across the globe.
 Sea level rise in California will completely engulf bay mud that makes up San Francisco Bay.
 In order to deal with sea level rise the California Coastal Commission has adopted policy guidelines to help California.